 Table of contents

-To get or not to get Back to top
+To get or not to get

 In most cases the get verb is implicit.
 For instance the two following lines are equivalent.